M31-Capital/Investment_Theses/english/Arweave(AR).md

 **Building a Permanent Internet**

 Data stored on the internet is far from permanent.
 Centralized servers will store  data only as long as they continue to collect a monthly subscription fee.
 The moment that fee stops, the data is at risk of being deleted.
 Close to 95% of the information on the internet is lost every 20 years, which has massive ramifications on various communities of the world.
-Arweave is looking towards building a permanent internet – a web of applications, information, and data that is stored permanently, and can never be deleted.
-It does this by incentivising developers to build applications on its blockchain through a profit sharing concept – aligning incentives.
+Arweave is looking towards building a permanent internet: a web of applications, information, and data that is stored permanently, and can never be deleted.
+It does this by incentivising developers to build applications on its blockchain through a profit sharing concept, aligning incentives.
 Protocols receive fees from Arweave based on the usage/transactions they generate on the blockchain.
 More activity = more fees.
-Arweave could potentially become the go-to platform for decentralised news, social media, etc.
+Arweave could potentially become the go-to platform for decentralised news outlets, social media platforms, etc.

 **Providing Storage-as-a-Service to other Enterprises & Blockchains**